fralik/overcome-the-chaos/README.md

 ## Information about this fork

 This is a very simple project to show diffirent build systems applied to a python project with focus on machine learning.
-It is a fort of [https://github.com/artofai/overcome-the-chaos](https://github.com/artofai/overcome-the-chaos).
+It is a fork of [https://github.com/artofai/overcome-the-chaos](https://github.com/artofai/overcome-the-chaos).
 Differences between build systems are highlighted in the [blog post](https://habr.com/en/post/451962/).